JoseGaldamez/tcpChatGolang/README.md

 go run chatGo/chat.go
 ```

 The server and client are currently set to run on localhost:3090.
-This can be changed with the flags '--host=<your_host> --port=<your_port>' to connect with a especific server.
+This can be changed with the flags `--host=<your_host> --port=<your_port>` to connect with a especific server.

 ## Note

+This repository include a build executable for Linux of the files server and chat.
 This is a simple project to learn more about Golang.
 It is not intended to be used in production.